-Platformer Drop Shadow | Blueprint Documentation
+Platformer Drop Shadow | Technical Documentation

 Thanks for checking out my Platformer Drop Shadow asset.
 This page contains a breakdown of the Blueprint content and how you can configure the effect for best results in your own project.